khedoros/uw-engine/README.md

 ## Purpose
 Ultimately, I'd like to create a modern game engine that uses unmodified game files from Origin+Looking Glass's Ultima Underworld to replicate the original gameplay.
 This is comparable to projects like ScummVm and various Doom engines.
 It's also a great deal of work, and there are some things that I haven't figured out yet.
 I intend this to be a long-term project, probably taking a few years of my spare time to complete.
 The end result will be an open source game engine for playing Ultima Underworld 1 + 2 natively on modern computers, optionally with improved graphics.

+## OK, but how do I use it?

+### Requirements
+I'm currently developing under Linux.
+There isn't anything technically stopping it from working on Windows, but I haven't gotten around to getting it compiled there.
+If you've got make, a modern C++ compiler, OpenGL/GLU, SFML 2.x (I think 2.2 or 2.3 would be the minimum, but I'm not positive), GLM, and one called libtimidity that can be found on SourceForge (but you only need if you're interested in MIDI playback of the Ultima music files).

+### Building
+When the requirements are satisfied, you can build the main engine with `make sfml-fixed-engine`.
+There are a ton of other file viewers (for textures, audio, music, creature images, cutscenes, and so on).
+Generally, any file with a `main()` wrapped by `#ifdef STAND_ALONE_SOMETHING` can also be built and used to view files.
+Those have been more debug+testing utilities, but it can be cool to fire up the AdLib-emulating music player (`cd audio; make opl_music; ./opl_music <path_to_uw.ad> <path_to_xmi>`) or something.

+### Running
+Everything else having gone smoothly (*snerk*), `sfml-fixed-engine <path_to_uw_dir>` will launch the basic level viewer.
+Most of the other file viewers will tell you what their arguments are.
+A few were written in a hurry, and might not have usage info (example: opl_music exits silently).

 ## Method
 Separate the game into a Model-View-Controller paradigm.
 Import files to provide the model of the game state and the assets for graphics and audio, to be used in the view.